Email:

 Responsibilities

-I craft UX/UI experiences end-to-end, from research and wireframes to high-fidelity user flows, prototypes, and in-engine implementation.
-Collaborating with game design, production, engineering, QA, and fellow UX/UI teammates, I drive concepts into deliverables.
+I designed and refined UX/UI experiences across flow charts, wireframes, high-fidelity user flows, figma prototypes, and in-engine implementation.
+Partnering with game design, production, engineering, QA, and other UX/UI designers, I helped translate feature goals into shippable player-facing experiences.

 Company